 2. Earn Basic Cardiac Life Support Certification from the American Heart Association at the Health Provider Level.

-The program encourages LPN's to seek admission through advanced placement.
+The program encourages LPN's to seek admission through the advanced placement option.
 There are several pathways to admission, which are determined on a case-by-case basis.
 For example, graduates of a LPN Program accredited by the Massachusetts Board of Registration in Nursing may be awarded advanced standing credits without examination.
-Applications for transfer by students from other schools of nursing are considered on a case-by-case basis.
-Applicants should contact Enrollment Services for further information.